-On LRU's Columbia Campus, which includes the Lutheran Theological Southern Seminary and the Center for Graduate Studies of Columbia, security is provided 24 hours per day, 7 days per week.
-The security team is led by LRU's Assistant Director of Public Safety that oversees a staff of experienced Security Officers.
-The Public Safety Office is located on the east side of Price House, adjacent to the Maintenance (Budd Group) offices.
+On the Columbia Campus, Lenoir-Rhyne University provides security 24 hours per day, 7 days per week.
+The security team is led by LRU's Assistant Director of Public Safety that oversees a staff of experienced Public Safety Officers.
+The Campus Public Safety Office is located on the east side of Price House, adjacent to the Budd Group offices.
+In September 2018, the Columbia campus received extensive training by the Columbia Police Department on The Standard Response Protocol, including active shooter training.
+The security team has also received Clery and diversity training.

-A Security Officer patrols the Columbia campus every two hours.
+A Public Safety Officer patrols the Columbia campus every two hours.
 In addition to patrolling the campus, Public Safety monitors video surveillance of campus, monitors the RAVE guardian app, develops and implements emergency preparedness plans, responds to specific incidents, and prepares written reports.
-LRU employs approximately five Security Officers in Columbia.
+LRU employs approximately five Public Safety Officers in Columbia.
 Public Safety can also issue No Contact and No Trespassing Orders that will be enforced on LRU property, and can enforce similar orders of a court, such as Domestic Violence Protective Orders and Civil No Contact Orders on LRU property.

-The entirety of the Columbia Campus is located within the city limits of Columbia, South Carolina in Richland County.
-The Columbia Police Department (CPD) has primary jurisdiction for law enforcement on LRU properties in Columbia.
-CPD regularly patrol the adjacent streets, sometimes visit the campus, and provide assistance to the campus for security when needed.
-Public Safety works very closely with the CPD when needed.
+Lutheran Theological Southern Seminary and the Center for Graduate Studies are located within the city limits of Columbia, South Carolina and in Richland County.
+Columbia Police Department (CPD) has primary jurisdiction for law enforcement on LRU properties in Columbia.
+Local law enforcement agencies regularly patrol the adjacent streets, sometimes visit the campus, and always provide assistance to the campus for security when needed.
+Lenoir-Rhyne Public Safety works very closely with the CPD on a daily basis.
 CPD patrols the campus and responds to calls for service when needed.
-LRU Public Safety and CPD have formulated emergency response plans for police emergencies and have conducted tabletop exercises and drills together.
+LRU Public Safety and CPD have formulated emergency response plans for police emergencies and have conducted table top exercises and drills together.
 CPD has also participated in training and informational sessions conducted on campus.

-When a crime is reported to LRU Public Safety, CPD is requested to respond.
-If a crime is reported to the CPD on LRU's campus, LRU Public Safety is notified and will respond to the incident and assist CPD.
+When a crime is reported to LRU Security, CPD is requested to respond by LRU Public Safety.
+If a crime is reported to the Columbia Police, LRU Public Safety is notified and will respond to the incident and assist CPD.
 Victims of any crime are strongly encouraged to file a report with the CPD, and Public Safety can help you do this.
-If the crime is one of personal violence such as sexual assault or intimate partner violence, the Director of Compliance/Title IX Coordinator, a Deputy Title IX Coordinator, or a Security Officer can help you report to CPD.
+If the crime is one of personal violence such as sexual assault or intimate partner violence, the Director of Compliance/Title IX Coordinator, a Deputy Title IX Coordinator, or a Public Safety Officer can help you report to CPD.

-Other agencies that have jurisdiction on the LRU campus in Columbia include the Richland County Sheriff's Department, the SC Highway Patrol, the SC State Bureau of Investigation, the SC Alcohol Law Enforcement, and all Federal agencies, if the circumstances fall under Federal jurisdiction.
+Other agencies that have jurisdiction on the LR campus in Columbia include the Richland County Sheriff's Department, the SC Highway Patrol, the SC State Bureau of Investigation, the SC Alcohol Law Enforcement, and all Federal agencies, if the circumstances fall under Federal jurisdiction.

-All crimes and suspicious persons on the Columbia Campus should be immediately reported to the on-duty Security Officer at (803) 461-3268 or (828) 303-6640 (after-hours) or to the Columbia Police Department at (803) 401-8810 or 911.
+All crimes and suspicious persons on the Columbia Campus should be immediately reported to the on-duty Public Safety Officer at 803.461.3268 or 828.303.6640 (after-hours) or to the Columbia Police Department at 803.401.8810 or 911.